wendahere/GoGetter/Journal.md

 ["ENTER","BACKSPACE"]

 Wen Da checked with the 5v relay and turns out that 3.3v can power the coil.
 Wen Da will proceed with soldering of the PCB.
 Wen Da sent purchased all of the LED strip (white and programmable), wire wrap, wire chain and LED Light Strip diffuser.

+### Tuesday 8/12/2020

+Wen Da did programming at home.

+He worked on getting Google Firebase to work on the Pi.

+Install Pip if have not : curl https://bootstrap.pypa.io/get-pip.py | python

+install pyrebase: sudo pip3 install Pyrebase